jaredwray/hashery/README.md

 # Benchmarks

 Overall view of the current algorithm's and their performance using simple hashing with random data.
+Many of these are not secure and should be used only for object hashing.
+Read about each one in the documentation and pick what works best for your use case.

 |   name    |  summary  |  ops/sec  |  time/op  |  margin  |  samples  |
 |-----------|:---------:|----------:|----------:|:--------:|----------:|